ismasan/ismaelcelis.com/content/posts/2-railway-oriented-ruby-result-metadata.md

 ## Context is king.

-I showed `input` and `errors`. `context` is a intended for steps to pass data between each other, or to accumulate data as the pipeline progresses.
+I showed `params` and `errors`. `context` is a intended for steps to pass data between each other, or to accumulate data as the pipeline progresses.
 The following step computes a count of odd numbers in the set, and passes it to the next step.

 ```ruby